Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_shortest_distance_park.md

 >> - destination *(string {"centroids", "entrance"})* – the destination points for the parks.
 If "entrance", network distances will be computed between the point location's nearest network node and the network nodes that are within 20 meters of the park boundaries - therefore considered as (fake) entry points.
 Euclidian distance between point location and nearest network node will be added.
 If "centroids", the same procedure applies while also taking into account the euclidian distance between the park's centroid and fake entry points.

 >> - network_type *(string {"walk", "bike", "drive", "all"})* – to be defined in case buffer_type is set to "network", the travel mode for which the network needs to be retrieved from OpenStreetMap.

+>> - plot_aoi *(bool {"TRUE", "FALSE"})* - whether or not to plot the areas of interest that have been used for the shortest distance calculation.
+If set to TRUE (default), the plot will be shown as part of the function execution.

+>> - write_to_file *(bool {"TRUE", "FALSE"})* - whether or not to write the results to a new file in the directory specified in the output_dir argument.
+By default, results will be written to file.

 >> - output_dir *(string)* – the absolute or relative path to the directory in which the output file will be written in case write_to_file is set to TRUE.
 If not specified, the current working directory will serve as default.